It’s hard to spend half a $5 bill.

 How many seconds does your giving process take?
 How many clicks are involved?
 Do givers have to refill all the fields each time (name, address, credit card, etc.), or does your form pre-fill those?

 Increase generosity by removing the hurdles.
 In other words, put the smoothie down right in front of them.
+What other myths do pastors believe?
+So glad you asked.

 Myth #2: Believing People Are Too Scared to Regularly Send Money Using Their Phones